The Importance of Iron

 Iron is a mineral that is naturally present in foods such as lean meat and seafood (mainly oysters).
 It is also available as a dietary supplement.
-Iron is essential for the formation of hemoglobin, a protein in red blood cells that transfer oxygen from the lungs to the tissues.
+This nutreint is essential for the formation of hemoglobin, a protein in red blood cells that transfer oxygen from the lungs to the tissues.
 It also plays a pivotal role in facilitating your metabolism through myoglobin, a protein that provides oxygen to muscles.
-Iron is essential for growth, development, normal cellular functioning and a healthy immune system.
+In addition, it is essential for growth, development, normal cellular functioning and a healthy immune system.

 What Are The Effects of Low Levels of Iron?

 Low levels of this nutrient in the body can lead to iron deficiency, which in turn can cause anemia.
 Anemia is characterized by a decrease in the number of red blood cells or less than the normal quantity of hemoglobin.
 Since hemoglobin carries oxygen from the lungs to the tissues, anemia can lead to hypoxia which is a lack of oxygen in the organs.
 From this we can safely assume that iron is a very important mineral that is needed for our health and proper organ functioning.

 How Much Iron Do I Need?

 The recommended daily intake (RDA) is as follows:

 |7-12 months||11 mg||11 mg|